heutelbeck/sapl-policy-engine/sapl-documentation/6_8_Tornado.md

 ### Enforcement Decorators

 All decorators work on async Tornado `RequestHandler` methods.
 The decorator extracts the `RequestHandler` instance (via `self`) and its `request` property to build the authorization subscription.
 Path parameters are extracted from `handler.path_kwargs`.
+Handler methods must be `async def`.
+A sync handler method would run directly on the IOLoop thread, where a running event loop is already active and the blocking enforcement core cannot run, so sync handler methods are unsupported.

 #### @pre_enforce